Karan9110/Digit-Recognizer-ANN-from-scratch/README.md

 * Error analysis in classification tasks

 This implementation provides a strong foundation for understanding how modern deep learning frameworks operate internally.

----

-## Author

-Karan Veram

-B.Tech Student | Machine Learning Enthusiast

----

-## License

-This project is open-source and available under the **MIT License**.